What is hair density?

 2. Can you see your scalp?

 Alternatively, you can judge your hair density by taking a look at it in its natural state.
-Do not part your hair—let it hang loose, and take a look in the mirror.
-Can you see your scalp without moving any hair?
+Start with dry hair, not wet, and do not part it—let it hang loose.
+Take a look in the mirror, can you see your scalp without moving any hair?
 If you can, you most likely have low hair density.
 If you can see your scalp with a little effort then you most likely have medium density.
 If it’s difficult or impossible to see your scalp, you have high hair density.
-To learn more about high, medium and low densities read here.

 3. Measure your ponytail

 Another way to measure approximate density is to put your hair in a ponytail and measure the circumference of the ponytail or puff.
 Low density hair will be less than two inches, Medium density will measure between two to three inches, and high density will be at least four inches.
 The width of your individual strands will also factor into the size of your ponytail.

 Why does density matter?

-Knowing your hair density will help you make smarter choices, not only in the styles you wear, but also with the products you use when puttting together a healthy hair regimen.
+Knowing your hair density will help you make smarter choices, not only in the styles you wear, but also with the products you use when putting together a healthy hair regimen.
 Using light products in low density hair is helpful so as not to weigh hair down and make it look greasy or lifeless.
+Medium density hair does well with light leave-ins and spray-in leave-in conditioners.
 Thicker gels and creams are usually ideal for high density curly hair.
-Medium density hair does well with light leave-ins and spray-in leave-in conditioners.